-1. If patient is limited to bed-rest, begin with range of motion (ROM) exercises.
+1. If the patient is limited to bed-rest, begin with range of motion (ROM) exercises.

-It is important to adapt activity exercises to patient’s current tolerance level and build from there.
+It is important to adapt activity exercises to the patient’s current tolerance level and build from there.

 2. Monitor vital signs throughout activity.

-This ensures patient is remaining in a stable state throughout activity.
+This ensures the patient is remaining in a stable state throughout activity.

 3. Provide supplemental oxygen therapy as needed.